-Tapeworm - beef or porkTeniasis; Pork tapeworm; Beef tapeworm; Tapeworm; Taenia saginata; Taenia solium; Taeniasis
+Tapeworm infection - beef or porkTeniasis; Pork tapeworm; Beef tapeworm; Tapeworm; Taenia saginata; Taenia solium; Taeniasis

-Tapeworm is an intestinal infection with the tapeworm parasite found in beef or pork.
+Beef or pork tapeworm infection is an infection with the tapeworm parasite found in beef or pork.

 Tapeworm infection is caused by eating the raw or undercooked meat of infected animals.
 Cattle usually carry Taenia saginata (T. saginata).
 Pigs carry Taenia solium (T. solium).